 A moment later her supervisor comes on line to say, “Falcon Nine, Clay Comm.
 Peri Three Delta has three birds heading your way now.
 Civilian contractors in Berana have two heavy duty birds fuelling up now, expect to be airborne in fifteen.
 Over.”

 Walking over to Angie at the medical support vehicle Gerry says, “There’s a way in for someone small enough.”
-She nods her understanding, and hands him a field trauma pack to carry.
+She nods her understanding as she hands him a field trauma pack to carry.
 She nods at another of the Gopher team, Corporal Diane Jenkins, she’s very small and thin as well.
 The three of them head to the possible entrance point while carrying two packs each.
 Three of medical gear, two of equipment that should help them getting through, and one of food and drinks that’ll likely be needed by those trapped under there.

-Gerry climbs in then Diane hands the packs through, and follows.
+Gerry climbs in then Diane hands the packs through, and follows him.
 They start crawling about under the slab, heading toward the largest group of children.
 Each is dragging three packs from their belts using one and a half metre nylon belt lines.
 Gerry is using his empathy sense to guide them.
 A few times they stop to knock some materials out of their way.
 After ten minutes they reach a point where they can see a group of children with a teacher stuck in a pocket created by two side walls that didn’t fully collapse.
 The hole they’re looking through isn’t big enough to crawl through.

 They pass one of the medic kits in, and the teacher starts treating the children under Gerry’s directions while Diane is enlarging the hole.
 Several minutes later the hole is big enough, and they climb through.
-Gerry gives each child a full examination, and gives a few some drugs to take.
+Gerry gives each child a full examination, and he gives a few children some drugs to take.
 He tells them people are working their way down, and to keep well away from the slab above them, because the rescuers will need to use power tools to cut through.
 He considers sending the bulk out the way they came, but Peters informs him, over the radio, his entrance hole has collapsed.
-He instructs Peters to have someone drill down at this point with a long drill bit.
+Gerry instructs Peters to have someone drill down at this point with a long drill bit.
 He does, and some minutes later the bit comes through.
 Using the radio he tells them to stop.
-When it stops turning he pushes it up flush with the slab.
+When it stops turning Gerry pushes it up flush with the slab.
 He tells them to mark the bit at the slab level, and that will tell them how far they have to come.
 They do so, this group is under two and a half metres of ruins.

 Gerry moves them away from where the drill hole is, because the rescue people will dig down around it.
 He passes the information onto Peters.
 They now know they can go flat out cutting through at this site.